 1,000 by 2025

-1,000 by 2025 is a unique community-wide initiative tackling the shortage of diverse male teachers in Duval County by combining existing efforts in our community with innovative new ideas.
+1,000 by 2025 is a unique community-wide initiative tackling the shortage of diverse male teachers in Duval County through combining existing efforts in our community with new ideas, such as providing mentoring support and stipends to new teachers, creating affinity groups for Black male and Latino educators, and creating unique leadership opportunities for male teachers of color.

-The roots of the 1,000 by 2025 Initiative began with over 6 months of research conducted by the Jacksonville Public Education Fund on recruiting and retaining diverse male teachers.
+The roots of the 1,000 by 2025 Initiative began with over six months of research conducted by the Jacksonville Public Education Fund on recruiting and retaining male teachers of color.
 This endeavor included focus groups, publishing a study on teacher recruitment and retention, and looking at similar efforts in communities across the country.

 Duval County is pioneering this work in the state of Florida, building upon the amazing work already happening for our community.
 Through a combined effort from the Jacksonville Public Education Fund, Duval County Public Schools, and the University of North Florida, three strategies to improve teacher diversity have been identified as components of the 1,000 By 2025 Initiative: